OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployments/index.md

  - Deployment Patterns
 ---

 This blog post is part 7 of my safe schema updates series.
-We'll add links to the other posts in this series as they become available:
+Links to the other posts in this series are available below:

 !include <safe-schema-updates-posts>